arnavvtiwari/getstockprice/README.md

 The retrieved data undergoes validation and transformation, adhering to predefined schemas or custom data structures as specified by the user.
 Advanced techniques such as rate limiting and error handling safeguard against API throttling and transient network issues, ensuring robustness and reliability in data retrieval processes.

 By encapsulating these complexities into a user-friendly interface, "get-stock-prices" abstracts away the intricacies of low-level HTTP interactions, empowering developers to focus on higher-level application logic.
-Thus, packages like "get-stock-prices" exemplify the modularity and extensibility afforded by the Node.js ecosystem, enabling rapid development and deployment of sophisticated financial applications.
+Thus, packages like "get-stock-prices" exemplify the modularity and extensibility afforded by the Node.js ecosystem, enabling rapid development and deployment of sophisticated financial applications.es